Search

 Same Sex Marriage: 10 Years On

 As the UK celebrates the 10-year anniversary of legalizing same sex marriage, Chamber hosted a special episode of our ‘Political Sandbox’, reflecting on this anniversary, the progress we have seen over the last ten years, and the progress we are still hoping to see.
-Chamber was delighted to welcome, Lynne Featherstone, the Minister for Equalities who was critical in pushing this legislation through, Paul Martin OBE, veteran LGBT+ rights campaigner and CEO of the LGBT Foundation and Ivor Caplin, former Labour Defence Minister and long-time patron of LGBT+ Labour.
+Chamber was delighted to welcome, Lynne Featherstone, the Minister for Equalities who was critical in pushing this legislation through and Paul Martin OBE, veteran LGBT+ rights campaigner and CEO of the LGBT Foundation.

 Same sex marriage: looking back